 Highly intermittent scoundrel psychopathic slaughterers are dangerous.

-I had to stay with a Tamil family which I found through couchsurfing.com for few hours till sunrise since I arrived Batticaloa in earliest in the morning around four.
+I had to stay with a Tamil family which I found through couchsurfing.com for few hours till sun rise since I arrived Batticaloa in earliest in the morning around four.
 I was hosted by a Tamil guy called Pushpakaran, who was really kind and supportive when I explained my plan for the day.
 After having a nap, walking down the lanes I planned to get a bicycle to rent out.
 Riding it across the town and having a light breakfast from a local food shop was an amazing experience when you don’t know any of Tamil word!
-I have studied Tamil at school but never had good grades on the subject.
+I have studied Tamil at school, but never had good grades for the subject.

-Batticaloa is a nice city on the northern coast with golden beaches and flat year-round warm-water shallow-lagoons.
+Batticaloa is a nice city in the northern coast with golden beaches and flat year-round warm-water shallow-lagoons.
 The Batticaloa fort was built by the Portuguese in 1628 and was the first to be captured by the Dutch (18 May 1638).
-It is one of the most picturesque of the forts of Sri Lanka.
-It’s situated on an island, yet still in good condition.
+It is one of the most picturesque of the forts of Sri Lanka, it’s situated in an island, yet still in good condition.
 Few of government offices are located there inside the fort now.

-After having Lunch I rode to the lighthouse of Batticaloa.
-It was facing the blue lagoon in one border of the town.
-It was a tiring ride around the lagoon to get there.
-Unfortunately, tourists are not allowed to climb up the lighthouse.
-By resting there for an hour on the windy shore of the eastern coast, I rode back to the home-stay to get my backpack.
-In the evening I had to leave the town to get to my next destination the wonderful town Ampara.
-It was great to ride across the sandy lands.
-Also, I got to visit few Hindu temples on the way with beautiful magnificent architectural buildings.
+After having Lunch I rode to the light house of Batticaloa, which was facing the blue lagoon in one border of the town.
+It was a tiring ride around the lagoon to get there and unfortunately tourists are not allowed to climb up the light house.
+By resting there for an hour on the windy shore of the eastern coast, I rode back to the home-stay to get my backpack because I had to leave the town to get in to my next Destination the wonderful town Ampara.
+It was great to ride across the sandy lands and I got to visit few Hindu temples on the way with beautiful magnificent architectural buildings.

 Let’s be clear again; “men” are not that dangerous.